ADVANTICS/documentation/power-modules/ADM-PC-LL25/theory_of_operation.md

 #### Voltage limit

 Input voltage: up to 800 V
-Output voltage: up to 500 V
+Output voltage: from 200 to 500 V

 > [!WARNING]
 > The module is equiped with HW protections that will shut down the converter if the limits are exceeded.